aswdBatch/urbanshade-7e993958/README.md

 - Visual and UX polish across windows, taskbar, start menu, and animations.
 - Ongoing bug fixes and quality-of-life updates (username display in Start Menu, copyright year, consistent versioning).

+This has been being built by me, and some help from my friends and lovable.dev, since January 27, 2025.
+This has been my largest project to date.
+It was private until around september, when since then its been public for everyone to contribiute and use, which is right around when V2.0 dropped.

 ## Where to find the full changelog
 The full changelog can be found in the site!
 Thank you for checking out Urbanshade OS - A *"passion project"*! contributors and community involvement are welcome!